An EHR should help you do two things really well:

 If the EHR instructs me to ‘write your number here’—then I shouldn’t write my number there.
 If the pager system asks me to wait—then I shouldn’t wait.
 How much time do healthcare systems waste on bizarre IT errors that benefit no one?

-Okay, how can a free EHR system could be helpful if users are struggling with paid ones?
+So, how can a free EHR system could be helpful if users are struggling with paid ones?

 Let's dig into that answer and unpack free electronic medical record (EMR) and EHR software and some great tools — according to real clinicians.